paritytech/substrate/srml/contract/COMPLEXITY.md

 This analysis is on the computing and memory complexity of specific procedures.
-It accounts for a rough estimate of operations performed in general and especially focusing on DB reads and writes.
-It also accounts for the memory consumption at its peak.
+It provides a rough estimate of operations performed in general and especially focusing on DB reads and writes.
+It is also an attempt to estimate the memory consumption at its peak.

-The primary purpose is to come up with decent pricing for functions that can be invoked by the user (via extrinsics) or by untrusted code that prevents DoS attacks.
+The primary goal is to come up with decent pricing for functions that can be invoked by a user (via extrinsics) or by untrusted code that prevents DoS attacks.

 # Sandboxing